×

 We asked expats in Granada what banks they use and there advice about banking.
 They advised:

 "Expat retirees should be aware that Granada is a small city with a population of around 100,000 people.
 It is a popular tourist destination, so the cost of living is higher than in other parts of Nicaragua.
 Expats should also be aware that the city is located in a tropical climate, so it can be hot and humid during the summer months.
 Additionally, Granada is a safe city, but it is important to be aware of your surroundings and take necessary precautions.
-Finally, it is important to research the local healthcare system and ensure that you have access to quality medical care," commented one expat who made the move to Granada.
+Finally, it is important to research the local healthcare system and ensure that you have access to quality medical care," remarked one expat who made the move to Granada.

 Will I be able to find a job in Granada?